jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 # Some Behaviors Require Observation
 Some behaviors are difficult to specify.
 They must first be observed, and then they can be codified in an automated test.
 Graphical User Interfaces (GUIs) would be in this category.

 GUIs are notoriously difficult to test.
-Using Approval Testing, the developer would execute the code and visually confirm the GUI and adjusting the code until the GUI looks correct.
+Using Approval Testing, the developer would execute the code and visually confirm the GUI and adjust the code until the GUI looks correct.
 It can be approved in an Approval Test, but how do we test something visual?

 The Approval Test doesn’t approve the GUI directly.
 It approves the content being rendered to produce the GUI.
 For example, if the GUI’s form factor is a web browser, the content that’s rendered  by the browser could be the ASCII that’s in an `HTML` file.
 The ASCII content `HTML` file could be validated in one large String comparison assert.